kennethreitz/responder/README.md

     api.run()
 ```

-This gets you a WSGI app, with WhiteNoise pre-installed, jinja2 templating (without additional imports), and a production webserver, serving up requests with gzip compression automatically.
+This gets you a WSGI app, with WhiteNoise pre-installed, jinja2 templating (without additional imports), and a production webserver (ready for slowloris attacks), serving up requests with gzip compression automatically.

 Class-based views: